(as amended 11th May 2021)

 From time to time you may voluntarily supply your personal information to the AIMPE.
 The AIMPE will also record your e-mail address if you send us a message, subscribe to an email newsletter, or complete a form if this information is requested.

-When you provide your personal information, it allows us, for example, to assist you with industrial relations and employment queries, inform you about industrial, social and political campaigns, and refer you to an appropriate Australian trade union.
+When you provide your personal information, it allows us, for example, to assist you with industrial relations and employment queries, inform you about industrial, social and political campaigns.
 The AIMPE only collects personal information that is necessary for the AIMPE to perform its functions and/or activities.

 Depending upon the circumstances the AIMPE may collect, information such as, but not limited to:

 - your social media details (e.g. blogs, twitter, Facebook, LinkedIn);

 Some personal information is considered sensitive information and includes: